lsc4719/MyViewOfComputationalGraphs/README.md

 #### bolts and nuts
 variables and functions form a connected directed-acyclic graph with unique sink output variable node.
-If we treat variables as tensors, then this datastructure is also includes vectorization.
+If we treat variables as tensors, then this datastructure includes not only scalars but also includes vectorization.

 | item | description |
 | - | - |